Witten2002/1dv610-Labboration-3/TestRapport.md

 ## Test Cases

+### Automated Test Cases

+There is 3 automated test cases that have been created to verify that the webcomponents are rendered in the DOM.

+- Total number of test cases: 3
+- Test cases passed: 3
+- Test cases failed: 0

 ### Manual Test Cases

 For manual testing, a series of test cases were created to verify the functionality of the application.
 To start the test, the user must open the application in a browser and follow the steps below.

 To start the manuel test cases, the user must open the application in a browser and follow the steps below.

-1. Navigate to the application URL.
-(URL)
+1. Navigate to the application URL: [DiagramFactory](https://1dv610-labboration-3-production.up.railway.app/)
 2. Follow the different tesc cases below.

 | Test Case ID | Name | Status |